-If you’ve been around the credit block for a while, you’ve surely heard the term “piggybacking” before.
-You may have heard it touted as a way for family members and friends to help each other out, which makes piggybacking a practice that many finance-savvy citizens take on.
-If you’ve got questions about piggybacking credit, you’ve come to the right place—our most frequently asked piggybacking questions will help you decide if it’s right for you.
+If you’re interested in building credit, you’ve certainly heard the term “piggybacking” before.
+You have probably heard it described as a way for family members and friends to help each other build credit, which makes piggybacking a practice that many finance-savvy people participate in.
+If you have questions about piggybacking credit, you’ve come to the right place—our most frequently asked piggybacking questions will help you decide if it’s right for you.

-Piggybacking has been popular since it started with the Equal Credit Opportunity Act of 1974.
+Piggybacking has been a popular credit-building technique for decades.
 Whether you refer to this process as piggybacking credit or as authorized user tradelines, it remains an under-utilized tool for many Americans.

 How Does Piggybacking Credit Work?

-Piggybacking credit occurs when an authorized user is added to a seasoned tradeline.
-Friends and family will often allow each other to piggyback, but in many cases it’s difficult to find someone to piggyback credit with.
-That’s when a third party can come in to help connect the dots between someone looking to purchase a tradeline and another looking to provide one.
-Tradeline Supply Company, LLC makes it easy for users to find the tradeline that’s right for them, whether they’re looking to piggyback or provide help for someone else.
+Piggybacking credit often occurs when an authorized user is added to a seasoned tradeline.
+Friends and family will often allow each other to piggyback, but in many cases, it’s difficult to find someone to piggyback credit with.
+That’s when a third party can come in to help connect people who are looking to purchase tradelines with people who can provide them.
+Tradeline Supply Company, LLC makes it easy for users to find and purchase the tradelines that are right for them.

 Is Piggybacking Credit Legal?

-It is important to get your credit tradelines from a reputable source.
+Though Tradeline Supply Company, LLC cannot provide legal advice, we can cite many sources, including FTC spokesman Frank Dorman, who have indicated that authorized user tradelines are legal.
+However, it is important to get your tradelines from a reputable source.
 Some illicit tradeline providers use Credit Profile Numbers (CPNs) to mislead creditors as well as those looking to purchase tradelines.
-That’s why it’s critical to only work with tradeline companies that forbid the use of CPNs—learn more about CPNsand why Tradeline Supply Company, LLC doesn’t accept them.
+That’s why it’s critical to only work with tradeline companies that don’t work with CPNs—learn more about CPNs and why Tradeline Supply Company, LLC doesn’t accept them.

 Can It Hurt My Credit?

-If you’re added as an authorized user to another credit account, then your credit can be affected by this account.
-That means that if the account you are added to skips out on payments, it can potentially affect your credit.
-This is why it’s crucial to use only reputable tradeline accounts.
-These accounts are usually “seasoned” because they have been in good standing for at least two years, often more.
+If you’re added as an authorized user to someone else’s credit account, your own credit can be affected by this account.
+That means that if the account you are added to has late payments or high utilization, it can negatively affect your credit.
+This is why it’s crucial to use only tradelines with a positive history.
+These accounts are usually called “seasoned” because they have been in good standing for at least two years, if not more.
 However, there are some situations where adding authorized users to “unseasoned tradelines” can make sense, which is why we supply both types.
 To find out more about seasoned tradeline accounts, visit our Seasoned Tradelines FAQ.

-How Long will using Piggybacking Credit Take Before I see It on my Report?
+How Long Will Using Piggybacking Credit Take Before I See It on My Credit Report?

-Piggybacking credit can show up on your report in as little as 11 days, depending on several factors relating to the particular tradeline.
-Each piggybacking tradeline has its own reporting cycle, and Tradeline Supply Company provides a helpful “purchase-by date” feature that lets you determine which reporting cycle your piggyback will show up on.
-If you miss the purchase-by date, it will simply show up on the next cycle.
+The account you are piggybacking on can show up on your credit report in as little as 11 days, depending on several factors relating to the particular tradeline.
+Each piggybacking tradeline has its own reporting cycle, and Tradeline Supply Company, LLC provides a helpful “purchase-by date” before which you must purchase your tradeline in order for us to guarantee that it will post in the coming reporting cycle.
+If you miss the purchase-by date, it will simply show up in the following cycle.